Only innovation can transform K–12 student performance nationwide

 Thus, the platform seeks a mission-aligned funding sponsor.

-The funding must match the scale of the challenge.
+For the HSe4Metrics platform, funding must match the scale of the challenge.

-An ideal scenario would be a “holy grail” public–private partnership: a major private-sector corporation (e.g., P&G) collaborating with a federal counterpart—such as one of the 15 cabinet-level departments (State, Treasury, Defense, Justice, Interior, Agriculture, Commerce, Labor, Health and Human Services, Housing and Urban Development, Transportation, Energy, Education, Veterans Affairs, or Homeland Security) or a significant independent agency (e.g., the National Science Foundation, NASA, AmeriCorps / Corporation for National and Community Service, National Endowment for the Humanities, EPA, FCC, or National Endowment for the Arts).
+Or, an ideal scenario would be a “holy grail” public–private partnership: a major private-sector corporation (e.g., P&G) collaborating with a federal counterpart—such as one of the 15 cabinet-level departments (State, Treasury, Defense, Justice, Interior, Agriculture, Commerce, Labor, Health and Human Services, Housing and Urban Development, Transportation, Energy, Education, Veterans Affairs, or Homeland Security) or a significant independent agency (e.g., the National Science Foundation, NASA, AmeriCorps / Corporation for National and Community Service, National Endowment for the Humanities, EPA, FCC, or National Endowment for the Arts).

-Success verification: hard-number metrics results
+Objective verification: hard-number metrics results

 The HSe4Metrics platform outcomes will be measurable across a wide range of hard-number metrics.